AyeshaShahzad15/Mlops_Project/README.md

-## This repository cintains mock practice of python and some end to end machine learning projects
+## This repository contains mock practice of python and some end to end machine learning projects.
+## ML folder contains 3 end to end basic machine learning projects.